BluelyTASer/RobloxTAS/README.md

 ```
 After adding the script, start up the game and open up either [the output window](https://developer.roblox.com/en-us/articles/Debugging#output-window) or [the developer console](https://developer.roblox.com/en-us/articles/Developer-Console).
 Once the game is running and either the output or developer console is open, press the key you want and you'll see the key code there.

-**NOTE: There are lots of settings that you can change in the Settings folder, so feel free to change some.**